 Resource Type Metadata Extracted Extraction Method HDFS HDFS metadata at the next scheduled extraction run after an HDFS checkpoint.
 If the cluster is configured for high availability (HA), metadata is extracted at the same time it is written to the JournalNodes.
 Pull Hive Server 2 Query metadata is pushed to Navigator as queries occur.
 See Managing Hive and Impala Lineage Properties.
 Push Hive Metastore Database asset metadata (database, tables, views, partitions, columns).
 See Managing Hive and Impala Lineage Properties.
 HMS entities include tables that result from Impala queries and Sqoop jobs.
 Pull Impala Query metadata is pushed to Navigator from the Impala Daemon lineage logs.
 See Managing Hive and Impala Lineage Properties.
 Push MapReduce Job metadata from the JobTracker.
 The default setting in Cloudera Manager retains a maximum of five jobs; if you run more than five jobs between Navigator extractions, the Navigator Metadata Server extracts the five most recent jobs.
 Pull Oozie Oozie workflows from the Oozie Server.
 Pull Pig Pig script runs from the JobTracker or Job History Server.
 Pull S3 Bucket and object metadata.
 Pull Spark Query metadata is pushed to Navigator as queries occur.
 Spark job metadata from YARN logs is pulled as part of the YARN extractor.
+Note that Spark 1.
+6, which is included with CDH, and CDS 2 Powered by Apache Spark include integration with Navigator.
+Third-party versions of Spark do not produce metadata for Navigator lineage.
 Push Sqoop 1 Query metadata is pushed to Navigator as queries occur.
 Database and table metadata comes from the HMS extraction.
 Push YARN Job metadata from the ResourceManager.
 Pull